Skip to main content

 Rates and Consequences of College Drinking

 According to the 2023 National Survey on Drug Use and Health (NSDUH), 45.3% of male and 48.5% of female full-time college students ages 18 to 22 drank alcohol in the past month.1 About 29.3% of male and 28.0% of female full-time college students engaged in binge drinking during the same time frame.1 The Substance Abuse and Mental Health Services Administration (SAMHSA) defines binge drinking as five or more drinks on an occasion for men and four or more drinks on an occasion for women.
-(The National Institute on Alcohol Abuse and Alcoholism [NIAAA] defines binge drinking as a pattern of drinking alcohol that brings blood alcohol concentration [BAC] to 0.08%—or 0.08 grams of alcohol per deciliter—or more.
-This typically happens if a woman has four or more drinks or a man has five or more drinks within about 2 hours.)
-In addition, 6.0% of male and 6.7% of female full-time college students engaged in heavy alcohol use, defined by SAMHSA as binge drinking on 5 or more days in the past month.1
+(The National Institute on Alcohol Abuse and Alcoholism [NIAAA] defines binge drinking as a pattern of drinking alcohol that brings blood alcohol concentration [BAC] to 0.08%—or 0.08 grams of alcohol per deciliter—or higher.
+For a typical adult, this pattern corresponds to consuming five or more drinks (male), or four or more drinks (female), in about two hours.
+In the United States, a "standard drink" is defined as any beverage containing 0.6 fl oz or 14 grams of pure alcohol.)
+In addition, 6.0% of male and 6.7% of female full-time college students engaged in heavy alcohol use, defined by SAMHSA as binge drinking on five or more days in the past month.1

 The consequences of harmful and underage drinking by college students are more significant, more destructive, and more costly than many parents realize.
 And these consequences affect students whether they drink or not.
 Researchers estimate that each year: